VIJAYG4/Probe-18/README.md

-# Probe-18
+# Deep Neural Network based model for Face Recognition
-Contains PowerPoint Presentations, Code, and FEI database used for "Face Recognition using Deep Learning" workshop.
+Contains PowerPoint Presentations, Code, and FEI database used for "Face Recognition using Deep Learning" workshop that me and my friends taught.

-# How It Works
-Implemented Deep Neural Network for recognition of Face images in FEI Database.